 Hueston, William C., Sr.(born: 1880 - died: 1961)

-Hueston was born in Lexington, KY, the son of Bettie H. Treacy; his family later moved to Kansas City, Kansas.
+Hueston was born in Lexington, KY, the son of Bettie H. Treacy; his family later moved to Kansas City, KS.
 He was a graduate of the University of Kansas and an active community leader in Kansas City.
-He also lived part-time in Gary, Indiana.
-He served as president of the National Negro Baseball League, beginning in 1927, after Rube Foster was committed to the Kankakee Asylum in Illinois.
-In Gary, Indiana, Hueston served as magistrate judge and helped establish the African American-owned Central State Bank.
+He also lived part-time in Gary, IN.
+He served as president of the National Negro Baseball League beginning in 1927, after Rube Foster was committed to the Kankakee Asylum in Illinois.
+In Gary, IN, Hueston served as magistrate judge and helped establish the African American-owned Central State Bank.
 He was appointed by President Hoover to the National Memorial Commission for the building of the National Museum of African American History and Culture that was to have been built in 1929.
 He left Indiana in 1930 for Washington, D.C. to become Assistant Solicitor with the U.S. Post Office.
-For more see Who's Who in Colored America, 1933-37; The Josh Gibson Foundation website; Take up the Black Man's Burden: Kansas City's African American Communities, 1865-1939, by C. E. Coulter; M. Strimbu, "Library exhibit depicts Gary's rich, varied history," Post-Tribune, 07/24/1997, Gary Neighbors section, p.
+For more see Who's Who in Colored America, 1933-37; Take up the Black Man's Burden: Kansas City's African American Communities, 1865-1939, by C. E. Coulter; M. Strimbu, "Library exhibit depicts Gary's rich, varied history," Post-Tribune, 07/24/1997, Gary Neighbors section, p.
 NB4; and "William C. Hueston, 81, Government Attorney," Washington Post, 11/27/1961, City Life section.